 What Is Legal Separation?

 Legal separation is an arrangement within a couple following a court order that allows them to remain married but live separately.

 In states that don’t recognize legal separation, speak with a local family law attorney about your options if all you want is a legal separation.
 In some states, it is possible to draw up a separation agreement signed by both spouses that would be legal and binding.
 In some states, the divorce process must begin before the court will recognize any agreement you and your spouse come to.

-The bottom line is, you want a legal separation agreement that will protect you during a separation in case your spouse fails to live up to their obligations as outlined in the agreement.
-You want an agreement that will hold up in court should you have to go to court to have it enforced.
+The bottom line is that you want a legal separation agreement that will protect you during a separation in case your spouse fails to live up to their obligations as outlined in the agreement.
+The agreement will hold up in court should you have to go to court to have it enforced.
 Along with the peace of mind, there are financial benefits of a legal separation agreement that will protect you as well.

 1. Tax Advantage When Paying Spousal Support

 If you are paying spousal support, those payments can be claimed as a deduction at tax time if the payments are part of the legal separation agreement.
 If you are merely separated with no legal agreement, any monies given to your spouse cannot be deducted at tax time.

 A legal separation agreement means retaining certain benefits you held during the marriage.
 Let’s say you are a spouse who is covered under your spouse’s health insurance plan.
 With a legal separation agreement, it can be written into the agreement that those benefits continue during the period of separation.

 There is also the benefit of being able to continue to file income taxes as married instead of single.